microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 5. Keep the templates relevant to your enterprise patterns.
     * Open the project from your favorite IDE and navigate to infrastructure templates `./infra/templates` directory.
     * Manually delete template directories not needed for your enterprise.
+    > NOTE: Do not delete 'backend-state-setup' template!
+We also recommended keeping the 'az-hello-world' template as a starter template.
     * Commit the newly pruned project to your newly forked repo.
         ```bash
         $ git commit -m "Removed unrelated templates." && git push
         ```
-    > NOTE: Do not delete 'backend-state-setup' template!
-We also recommended keeping the 'az-hello-world' template as a starter template.
+    > NOTE: Integration tests running in the release stage of the pipeline may have naming conflicts if other tests of the same template are also running integration tests.

+## Conclusion

-Completion of the above steps results in an Azure Devops Repo initialized with carefully selected Cobalt Infrastructure as code templates along with a CI/CD pipeline ready for multi-stage deployments.
+Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Cobalt Infrastructure as code templates along with a CI/CD pipeline ready for multi-stage deployments.
 Recommended next step is to either reference containerized applications by their image name from within a Cobalt template in order to run a deployment or to employ this repo as ground truth for acceptable patterns and versioning across the organization.